 There is a lot to be said for having your own floating hotel accompany you on your journey.
 Unlike some ocean cruises where the voyage can often focus on shipboard life at the expense of the destinations, on this Russian river cruise, the destinations are the focus.
 You get the complete package without having to navigate multiple modes of transport or having to unpack, pack and move accommodation all the time.

 Once you are on board, whether it be in the big cities or in the remote countryside you only need to check in and out once.
 You really do feel like you have your hotel on the road with you.
 A fantastic boutique hotel.

 And it is not only the tour guides who are tourism professionals, you have at your disposal a 5-star hotel team.
 Professional food and beverage staff, well versed in the art of fine dining and world-class chefs.

 The staterooms are spacious and extremely comfortable.
 Private balconies, quality furnishings, and enough high tech amenities such as Satellite TV and WIFI to keep you going on holiday are standard throughout the ship.

 And there are plenty of comfortable public spaces, both indoors and out with panoramic views to relax and take in the vista while you are cruising.

-When it comes to visiting a country such as Russia, we really feel that a river cruise is possibly the best way to maximise your experience of this incredible country.
+When it comes to visiting a country like Russia, we really feel a river cruise is possibly the best way to maximise your experience of this incredible country.
 Had we decided to travel independently, there is no way we would have had the vast and varied experiences we were able to on this cruise.